NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 SkySat (:numref:`skysat`), or using Structure-from-Motion (:numref:`sfm`).

 This example describes how to process the the panoramic camera images.
-These images appear notably distorted at the end points.
+These images appear notably distorted at the corners.
 The processing is similar to handling KH-4B (:numref:`kh4`) except that the images are much larger.